edgedb/edgedb/docs/intro/projects.rst

 .. lint-on

-After receving the necessary connection information, this command links the remote instance to a local alias ``"staging_db"``.
+After receiving the necessary connection information, this command links the remote instance to a local alias ``"staging_db"``.
 You can use this as instance name in CLI commands.